 1. Demonstrating Story Massage to members of staff

 Heather introduced the idea of Story Massage at a teachers’ meeting and then put time aside to show staff in Green Class how to do the ten strokes and talk about the benefits of positive, respectful touch through Story Massage activities.
 This was an ideal time for staff to ask questions and work together to share ideas for how it would best benefits their pupils.
 The staff are aware that they are not trained in Story Massage and work under the guidance of Heather.
-(We hope that some may attend a training day in the future).
+(Some are planning to attend a training day in the future).

 2. Encouraging children to accept touch